To tourists, Poland isn’t typically known for its mountain ranges.

 - Oscypek Cheese: A Protected Designation of Origin (PDO) product, reflecting the intertwined nature of Góral traditions and local gastronomy.
 Pro Tip: Don’t buy this stuff in Kraków or any other Polish city.
 Buy it in the mountains.

-- Highland Stew: A staple during the harsh winter months, showcasing the highlanders’ resourcefulness and the rich flavours of the region.
-You’ll see it referred to as Bigós.
-Goes well with Polish Vodka or beer.
+- Highland Stew: A staple during the harsh winter months, showing the highlanders’ resourcefulness and the rich flavours of the region.
+It’s known as Bigós.
+It pairs well with Polish Vodka or beer.

-- Kwaśnica: A sour cabbage soup that encapsulates the essence of traditional Polish cooking techniques.
+- Kwaśnica: A sour cabbage soup that embodies the essence of traditional Polish cooking techniques.

-Whether you’re drawn to the idea of trekking through snow-kissed valleys or wandering amidst the verdant beauty of the summertime slopes, year-round hiking in Poland promises an array of extraordinary experiences.
+Whether you’re drawn to trekking through snow-kissed valleys or wandering through the slopes in summer, year-round hiking in Poland offers extraordinary experiences.

-When summer arrives, the Polish ranges, from the majestic Carpathians to the serene Sudetes, invite you to enjoy the extended daylight, perfect for biking and paragliding amidst the lush greenery.
-As the leaves turn amber in autumn, you’ll find the paths less trodden, offering a quieter and milder gateway to the mountains’ enchanting vistas.
+It’s perfect for biking and paragliding amidst lush greenery.
+Autumn brings amber leaves, making paths less trodden, for a quieter and milder gateway to the mountains’ enchanting vistas.

 - Winter: Engage in snow sports and witness Zakopane in its bustling glory.